-The answer is: No!
 Well actually, yes and no – the result depends on you.
 Don’t worry, it’s easy to make compost!

 Composting Is Eco-Friendly

 I began composting decades ago because I became incredibly intrigued that things normally thrown away could actually help my garden grow better.
 You know, apple cores, potato peelings, coffee grounds.

-Back in those days I just made a small open-ended enclosure with a leftover piece of welded wire fencing.
+Back in those days I just made a small open-top enclosure with a leftover piece of welded wire fencing.
 I read up on what should and should not be placed in a compost pile and started piling it in.